SteveHodge/assistantdm/readme.txt

 ---=== IN PROGRESS ===---
+* IN WORK: Feats should be refactored to Creature and should be a property.
+Feats refactored, need to clean up monster use of Feats
 * Monster library needs to check for dupes and confirm replacement.
 * Implement editing for remaining fields: Spec.
 Qualities, Feats, Space/Reach, AC, Size/type, Grapple
 * Show calculations for hit dice/hit points, abilities.
 Or use character panels for editing (which have info popups).